 The credentials and signature of the treating professional if not clear from the letterhead or other forms.

 We will review your request considering the essential requirements for your program to determine which accommodations are reasonable.
 It is important to remember that the school is not required to lower or waive essential program or course requirements.
 If you have requested a specific accommodation, the school may offer that accommodation or an alternative one, if the alternative would also be effective.
-Your ADA Liaison will contact you to discuss your request.
+The Office of Disability Services will contact you to discuss your request.
 Identifying an appropriate accommodation is an interactive process that may require multiple conversations and could include other school administrators or faculty members.
 Once your request has been approved, you will receive a Confirmation of Accommodations letter outlining your approved academic accommodations.
 You must show this letter to your instructors in a timely fashion in order to receive accommodations.
 It is your responsibility to communicate with your instructors each semester/term about your accommodations by providing them a copy of your Confirmation of Accommodations letter.

 8. What about confidentiality?